raftco/wp-prelaunchr/README.md

 If you have Akismet enabled with a valid key, Prelaunchr will automatically check submissions against the Akismet service to help protect your from spam entries.

+## Installation

+### Automatic installation

+Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't even need to leave your web browser.
+To do an automatic install, log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.

+In the search field type "Prelaunchr" and click Search Plugins.
+Once you've found the plugin you can view details about it such as the the point release, rating and description.
+Most importantly of course, you can install it by clicking _Install Now_.

+### Manual installation
+The manual installation method involves downloading the plugin and uploading it to your webserver via your favourite FTP application.

+* Download the plugin file to your computer and unzip it
+* Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation's `wp-content/plugins/` directory.
+* Activate the plugin from the Plugins menu within the WordPress admin.

+## Usage

+Simply insert the `[prelaunchr]` shortcode into a page (or post) and you are done.

+In most situations site managers will use the short code on a static front page.

+Details about creating a static front page can be found in [the codex](http://codex.wordpress.org/Creating_a_Static_Front_Page)

 ## Shortcode Attributes

 None.
 Nada.
 Nothing.
 Simply insert the `[prelaunchr]` shortcode and you are done.